Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/04_pscript_styleguide.md

 wrapping them over multiple lines improves readability.
 Since continuation lines are still part of the same expression, 2 indent levels should be used instead of one.

-GDScript allows wrapping statements using multiple lines using parentheses or backslashes.
+PScript allows wrapping statements using multiple lines using parentheses or backslashes.
 Parentheses are favored in this style guide since they make for easier refactoring.
 With backslashes, you have to ensure that the last line never contains a backslash at the end.
 With parentheses, you don't have to